Radio Free Europe (song): Re-recording and I.R.S. single release

 R.E.M. signed to I.R.S.
 Records in 1982.
-I.R.S. asked R.E.M. to re-record "Radio Free Europe" in 1983 for their debut album, Murmur.
+I.R.S. asked the band to re-record "Radio Free Europe" in 1983 for their debut album, Murmur.
 The band agreed, because they had felt that they had improved significantly since the original 1981 sessions.

 The 1983 version has some slightly different lyrics and a slower tempo, and is not as well-liked by the band as the original; indeed, the liner notes for the 1988 compilation album Eponymous (on which the original Hib-Tone version is featured) stated that "Mike and Jefferson think this one [referring to the Hib-Tone version] crushes the other one like a grape."
 Peter Buck has also stated that he "[didn't] think we captured it the way we did on the single."
 Original producer Mitch Easter also commented on the re-recording, saying it was "more pro, but a little too sedate."

 Unknown to the band, I.R.S. president Jay Boberg had the album's co-producer Don Dixon add some 1980s-style snare sound to the track.
 Mike Mills: "Peter and I said, 'This is fucking awful.'
 So, we called Don and said, 'Don, what the hell is this?'
 He said, 'Well, I kind of got squeezed by the record company.'
 I said, 'Well, we're coming back for the remix.'
 We went back up [to Reflection] and remixed two or three songs.
 Even now, when I listen to 'Radio Free Europe' off Murmur, I still hear that gated snare that drives me crazy.
 We got rid of most of it, but it's still there."

 The re-recorded version of "Radio Free Europe" was the first single from Murmur.
 It was the first R.E.M. single to reach the charts, peaking at number 78 on the Billboard singles chart and remaining on the chart for five weeks.
 The song also reached number 25 on the Billboard Hot Mainstream Rock Tracks chart.

 Cash Box reviewed the single and commented on "its toughened-up Byrds jangly guitar and vocal style."
 Record World said it has "a touch of anarchy and enough unrestrained energy to charge a dance hall for an entire evening" and that "What [R.E.M.] lack in finesse is compensated for with driving rock spirit".

-A live performance at Larry's Hideaway, Toronto, Canada, from July 9, 1983, was released on the 2008 Deluxe Edition reissue of Murmur.
+A live performance at Larry's Hideaway, Toronto, Canada, from July 9, 1983, was released on the 2008 deluxe edition reissue of Murmur.